robin-papazian/Ekurie/README.md

 > git clone https://github.com/robin-papazian/Ekurie.git

 2. rename template-env to .env
-3. Copy-paste and edite your new .env file
+3. copy-paste and edite the script below in your new .env file

 ```
 APP_ENV=dev